brianguo98/minesweeper/README.md

-# Welcome to Brian Guo's implementation of the Tophatter Coding Challenge
+# Welcome to Brian Guo's implementation of minesweeper

-The challenge can be found at https://tophatter.com/challenge.

 This implementation of Minesweeper contains a command-line playable version and a solver.